nuprl/gradual-typing-performance/paper/lessons.md

 - __Unit tests supercede types__.
   Adding types may subtly change the code's behavior, or require changes to the code itself.
-It is important to remember that the untyped code's behavior is the true spec for correctness, and this behavior is only captured in unit tests and comments.
+It is important to remember that the untyped code's behavior is the true spec for correctness, and this behavior is only captured in unit tests\* and comments.

   A small example of necessary code changes was due to Typed Racket's weak type for `partition`.
   Calling `partition` separates a list into two sub-lists, one with elements satisfying a given predicate and the other with all the rest.
-  The types of both result lists should be refined through occurrence typing, but the list of negatives currently is not refined.
+  The types of both result lists should be refined through occurrence typing, but the list of negatives is currently not refined (Typed Racket issue [#138](https://github.com/racket/typed-racket/issues/138)).
   So we had to change the code to use two calls to `filter`, or else add a run-time assertion.
 - __Use the typechecker to refine types.__
   If the type of a value is not clear from context, using a restrictive type like